 Implied consent is determined by the actions of the patient/client.
-Implied consent may be inferred when you are performing a procedure with minimal risk that the patient/client has consented to previously and acts in a manner that implies their consent.
-For example, if you inform your patient/client that you would like to auscultate his/her chest and he/she unbuttons his/her shirt, it may be reasonable to infer that he/she consents.
-If you have any doubt at all, you must ensure that the patient/client or his/her representative consents.
+Implied consent may be inferred where you are performing a procedure with minimal risk that the patient/client has consented to previously and acts in a manner that implies their consent.
+For example, if you inform your patient/client that you would like to auscultate their chest and they unbutton their shirt, it may be reasonable to infer that they consent.
+If you have any doubt at all, you must ensure that the patient/client or their representative consents.

 Expressed consent is more official and may be written or oral.
 For example, having a signed consent form or, having the patient consent to treatment verbally in front of another health care provider are expressed forms of consent.
 Unless circumstances dictate otherwise, you may presume that consent to a treatment includes consent to a variation in that treatment, provided that the nature, expected outcome, risks and side effects are not significantly different from the original proposed treatment.
-This presumption is also appropriate where the treatment is being continued in a different location [HCCA, section 12].
+This presumption is also appropriate where the treatment is being continued in a different location and there remains no significant changes in the expected benefits, risks, or side effects [HCCA, section 12].

-It is important to remember that consent may be withdrawn at any time and depends on the context of the situation (nature of the treatment, time and place) and the patient's/client's capacity to consent.
+It is important to remember that consent may be withdrawn at any time and depends on the context of the situation (nature of the treatment, time and place) and the patient's/ client's capacity to consent.